vcfvct/ts-lambda-local-dev/README.md

 localLambda.run();
 ```

-## Debug

-## Watch file change and auto-reload
+## Debug and Watch file change and auto-reload
 This package included `ts-node-dev` as a peer dependency which should be auto installed with npm >7.
+In case it is *NOT* installed, do `npm i ts-node-dev -D`

 ### VSCode
 assume your `local.server.ts` is in `src/`. include below config in your `.vscode/launch.json`.